okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/users/index.md

 #### Create User with Password Import Inline Hook

-Creates a user with a specified [password hook](#password-hook-object).
+Creates a user with a specified [Password Hook](#password-hook-object) object specifying that a Password Inline Hook should be used to handle password verification.
+The Password Inline Hook is triggered to handle verification of the end user's password the first time the user tries to log in.
+Okta calls the Password Inline Hook to check that the password the user supplied is valid.
+If the password is valid, Okta stores the hash of the password that was provided and can authenticate the user independently from then on.
 See [Password Import Inline Hook](/docs/reference/password-hook/) for more details.
-The new user is able to login immediately after activation with the specified password.
+The new user is able to login immediately after activation with the valid password.
 This flow is common when migrating users from another data store in cases where we wish to allow the users to retain their current passwords.

 > Important: Do not generate or send a one-time activation token when activating users with an password hook.
 Users should login with their existing password to be imported using the password import inline hook.